petrul/sboot-jwt-ionic/README.md

-2.7.9 Spring Boot app protected with spring-security.
+Spring Boot 2.7.9 app protected with spring-security and an Angular/Ionic UI.
 Example, the HomeController protected rest api endpoints.

+For the Ionic UI:
+* Ionic version 6.20.8
+* Node version 18.13.0

 From https://github.com/murraco/spring-boot-jwt.